There are different types of undergraduate student loans to help pay for college

 - If a student’s family has decided not to apply for financial aid but wants to borrow Direct Unsubsidized Loans, the FAFSA must still be submitted.
 In this case I recommend not submitting the form until after the family has deposited at the college of their choice by May 1 or June 1.
 After that, they should contact the financial aid office of the college letting them know their plans to submit the FAFSA for the purpose of borrowing federal student loans.

 - What if a family needs to borrow more than the annual limit of federal Direct Loans?
 Parents can borrow federal Parent PLUS loans, which have a higher interest rate and fee than student Direct Loans.
-The interest rate on these loans disbursed on or after July 1, 2020 will also be set in late May, and should be significantly less that the 7.08 percent current rate.
+The interest rate on these loans disbursed between July 1, 2020 and June 30, 2021 is 5.3%, and the fee is about 4.23%.